ceph/ceph-csi/docs/cephfs-snap-clone.md

 The snapshot is created on/for an existing PVC.
 You should have a PVC in bound state before creating snapshot from it.
+It is recommended to do a snapshot only when the volume is not in use.
 Please refer pvc creation [doc](https://github.com/ceph/ceph-csi/blob/master/docs/deploy-cephfs.md) for more information on how to create a PVC.